sebastiantoh/tp/docs/UserGuide.md

 #### Listing all sales: `sale list` \[Kwek Min Yih\] \[Aaron Seah\]

 Shows a list of sales.
-By default, all sales will be listed.
-This list is sorted in ascending order based on the date the sale is made.

 **Format:** `sale list [c/CONTACT_INDEX] [m/MONTH y/YEAR]`

-* When used without any arguments, all sales will be shown.
-* At most one optional parameter can be present.

 | Parameter       | What it is                                       | Requirements                                   |
 |-----------------|--------------------------------------------------|------------------------------------------------|
 | `CONTACT_INDEX` | Index number shown in the displayed contact list | Must be a positive integer 1, 2, 3, …          |
 | `MONTH`         | Month                                            | Must be an integer between 1 and 12 inclusive. |
 | `YEAR`          | Year                                             | Must be an integer greater than 0.             |

+* At most one optional parameter can be present.

+* The list is sorted in ascending order based on the date the sale is made.

 * If no optional parameter is present:
    * all sales are listed.